scottaohara/aria_buttons/README.md

 ## Why do you need this?
-As long as you're appropriately setting elements that have a `role="button"` to work with the appropriate keyboard controls in your own scripts, then you likely don't need this.
+As long as you're setting up `role="button"` elements to work with the appropriate keyboard controls in your own scripts, then you likely don't need this.

 If you __don't__ want to set ARIA buttons to work correctly in each of your scripts, and want to use a single script to do it for you once and for all, then maybe this script is for you!